cds-snc/digital-canada-ca/README.md

     hugo server -D
     ```

-Both languages will be hosted at localhost:1313 and localhost:1314 respectively.
+The English and French versions will be hosted at [localhost:1313](http://localhost:1313) and [localhost:1314](http://localhost:1314), respectively.

-To get Netlify CMS up and running:
+## To get Netlify CMS up and running

 1. Pull in dependencies
     ```
     npm install